PARTICULARS FILE

 B. Conditions specific to GOCCs Covered by RA 10149

 1. Satisfaction of all statutory liabilities, including the payment of all taxes due to the Government and declaration and payment of all dividends to the State as of the end of the applicable calendar year.
-Statutory Liabilities Certification
+Refer to Transparency Seal “V. Certification of Compliance for Statutory Liabilities

 GSIS Certificate